rtic-rs/rtic/book/en/src/preface.md

 - predictable scheduling, with bounded priority inversion by a single (named) critical section
 - theoretical underpinning amenable to static analysis (e.g., for task response times and overall schedulability)

-SRP comes with a set of system wide requirements:
+SRP comes with a set of system-wide requirements:
 - each task is associated a static priority,
 - tasks execute on a single-core,
 - tasks must be run-to-completion, and